 About 96% of a normal dose of acetaminophen is bio-transformed to non-toxic metabolites by a normal liver process called conjugation.
 About 4% of the acetaminophen oxidizes to a toxic metabolite, but the body can use antioxidants to excrete it.
 Poor conjugation, a lack of antioxidants or sluggish elimination are problematic.
 They can result in cells being damaged or killed by toxic metabolites that remain in the body.

 Eating well may help us avoid the negative scenario above.
 The Institute for Functional Medicine asserts that polyphenols (like those in Flor-Essence7US/CA) rev up conjugation.
 Known as CYP450 metabolism to practitioners, this is what bio-transforms waste products in the liver.
 They say “consuming more antioxidant nutrients

 Toxicity adds up

 Medicines are only one stressor that can create free radicals.
 Our toxicity quotient includes the cumulative and combined effects of toxicants in our homes, air, soil, water, food, and toiletries that can break down molecules and damage DNA.

-By choosing clean personal care products and carefully made oils, living “clean”can help keep our toxicity quotient down.
-We can support our body’s ability to cleanse and process the remaining toxins with reduced damage with good nutrition and phytonutrients.
+By choosing clean personal care products and carefully made oils, living “clean” can help keep our toxicity quotient down.
+We can support our body’s ability to cleanse with good nutrition and phytonutrients.